microsoft/semanticworkbench/examples/python-example01/README.md

   - ALTERNATIVE: Local setup following the [main README](../../README.md#quick-start---local-development-environment)
 - Set up and verify that the workbench app and service are running
 - Stop the services and open the [python-examples01.code-workspace](./python-examples01.code-workspace) in VS Code
+  - You should always stop the services before switching workspaces, otherwise the services will not be able to start in the new workspace

 ## Steps

+- Use VS Code > `Run and Debug` (ctrl/cmd+shift+d) > `semantic-workbench` to start the app and service from this workspace
-- Use VS Code > Run and Debug > `example assistant and semantic-workbench` to start the assistant.
+- Use VS Code > `Run and Debug` (ctrl/cmd+shift+d) > `python-example01` to start the assistant.
 - If running in a devcontainer, follow the instructions in [GitHub Codespaces / devcontainer README](../../.devcontainer/README.md#start-the-app-and-service) for any additional steps.
 - Return to the workbench app to interact with the assistant
 - Add a new assistant from the main menu of the app, choose `Python Example 01 Assistant`